 We enjoy seeing ourselves depicted, and while my demographic is hardly strapped for representation, there’s something about Hannon’s work that I connect to like nothing else.
 As much as I might admire the presence and showmanship of someone like Bowie, somehow it’s even more engaging, more important, to see someone who’s not entirely comfortable on camera; someone whose otherwise flashy photoshoots are marred by an inability to keep a straight face; someone who never entirely moved past the “Laughing Gnome” phase of his career.
 Plenty of singers have success with acting, but it takes a really unique talent to give an unconvincing performance as yourself in your own music videos.
 Finally, something I can relate to.

 In a profession where aesthetics are key, and stratospheric and outlandish characters are often the most successful, Hannon remains resolutely himself.
 He’s good-looking but not distantly so; clever, but keen to prove it in the way that only those of us who don’t have a lot else to fall back on are (and certainly not too clever to forget his own lines at every other gig).
 His image evolves gradually from one album to the next, but his costumes are modest and elegant rather than spectacular and attention-grabbing.
-Even his vague efforts to develop characters, Casanova and Mr Lewis, are self-evidently just performative fun, with none of the method-driven, drug-addled intensity of Bowie’s Thin White Duke.
-Hannon’s lyrics are witty, and laced with enough important-sounding literary references to blow the mind of a bookish child, but Hannon himself is just too goofy to ever attain the numinous status of the poets he quotes – at the end of the day, he’s visibly just a fairly bright, slightly-too-posh lad from Up North; one whose every song of dashing romantic exploits is balanced out by another of crushing awkwardness; one who’s a little bit baffled by his own success, and with whom you could probably have a pint without anybody bothering you.
+Even his vague efforts to develop characters, Casanova and Mr Lewis, are self-evidently just performative fun, with none of the method-driven, drug-addled intensity and artistic-mindedness of Bowie’s Thin White Duke.
+Hannon’s lyrics are witty, and laced with important-sounding literary references, but Hannon himself is just too goofy to ever attain the numinous status of the poets he quotes.
+At the end of the day, Hannon’s visibly just a fairly bright, slightly-too-posh lad from Up North; one whose every song of dashing romantic exploits is balanced out by another of crushing awkwardness; one who’s a little bit baffled by his own success, and with whom you could probably have a pint without anybody bothering you.
 And this quality is essential to understanding the appeal of his work.